 Curriculum Design for Student Achievement

 One of my enduring passions is to participate in and facilitate faculty-led intentional curricular design for student achievement.
 These three ideas – faculty-led shared governance, intentionality, and a focus on outcomes for students – define my curricular work.
 As chair of the Department of History at SF State, I was proud to lead a redesign of our curriculum from establishing new, shared goals to developing assessment strategies.
-By Fall 2019, we will have in place a new streamlined minor, a major that meets students curricular and life needs, a revised graduate pattern, and a new certificate in historical research (honors) that will prepare students for research-focused careers in particular.
+Now, in Fall 2019, we have in place a new streamlined Minor, a Major that meets students curricular and life needs, a revised MA pattern, a new Certificate in Historical Research (Honors) that will prepare students for research-focused careers, and a new graduate certificate in History Education.

 My curricular work is also represented in leadership at the university and system level.
 As facilitator for the Teagle Foundation-funded Curriculum Design grant at SF State, I collaborated on leading a shared curriculum design process for twenty programs across campus.
-In 2018, I became the Principal Investigator on a planning grant, also from the Teagle Foundation, to expand this successful program to multiple CSU campuses.
+In 2018, I became the Principal Investigator on a successful planning grant to expand this successful program to multiple CSU campuses.
+This grant resulted in a $1.3 million, six-campus grant from the Teagle Foundation, College Futures Foundation, and Office of the CSU Chancellor.

 21st Century History: The Introductory Course